 Phones are harder to hide from photos than small remote controls, but allow you to not just operate the shutter but also see the framing and focus, which is important when taking selfies.

 - Get a camera that comes with a companion app you can use on your phone.

 - If you are planning to use your phone or your camera does not have a companion app, get a remote control shutter like this one that you can connect to your phone or camera and use to click a photo.

 Lens Buddy is a hands free self-timer camera app that you can get on the Apple store and which may replace Bluetooth remote controls.
 Here’s an alternative app for Google Play.

 How it works is that you set your camera up, set your time interval, and then walk over to your spot before the camera starts snapping away in bursts of your set quantity.

-This is a hands free way to take multiple photos of a location without having to use a single shot timer or a bluetooth clicker. there are no foreign objects in your hands in photos and you can even take selfies your hands as they’re free to move around.
+This is a hands free way to take multiple photos of a location without having to use a single shot timer or a bluetooth clicker.
+This way there are no foreign objects in your hands in your photos and you can even take selfies which include your hands as they’re free to move around.